-- Published data: Data published on income tax are not sufficiently broken down into the required\categories.
+- Published data: Data published on income tax are not sufficiently broken down into the required categories.
 The MoF publishes income tax totals for company tax (not relevant here), PAYE, and 'Other income tax-withholding tax' (which includes turnover tax and other income taxes).
 This means that turnover tax is combined with all other categories of withholding tax in the published data and so it is not possible to compare the simulated outputs with directly comparable categories of published figures for income tax.
-This is particularly relevant in 2015 as the MoF notes that there was a particularly high amount of property transfer tax received that year, which is included within the withholding tax reported figure but was not simulated in MicroZAMOD: 'Withholding tax was also higher by 32.9 percent mainly boosted by higher than anticipated property transfer tax collections' (MoF 2016: 29). - Missing income data: The income data contain many missing values.
-For example, 21% of individuals reporting themselves as having a labour market status of 'employee' report zero yem income.
-Income values could be imputed and this imputation work will be undertaken as part of the 2018 SOUTHMOD work programme.
+This was identified by the MoF as being relevant in 2015 due to a particularly high amount of property transfer tax received that year, which is included within the withholding tax reported figure but was not simulated in MicroZAMOD: 'Withholding tax was also higher by 32.9 percent mainly boosted by higher than anticipated property transfer tax collections' (MoF 2016: 29).
+It is possible that similar issues apply to 2016 and 2017 too, as these external statistics also contain 'Other income tax-withholding tax'.
+As noted above, no external statistics are currently available for 2018 or 2019. - Missing income data: The income data contain many missing values and zero values where one might expect there to be positive income values.
+For example, 21 per cent of individuals reporting themselves as having a labour market status of 'employee' do not report a positive yem income.
+The imputation of missing and implausible income values is being explored as part of an associated piece of SOUTHMOD research, but the results from that imputation process are not included within MicroZAMOD v2.4.